RamVanapalli/retailflow-data-automation/README.md

 # RetailFlow: Data Automation for Sales Reporting
-I've named this assesment as RetailFlow as I want to keep this mini-ETL pipeline, as my mini-project.
+I've named this assignment "RetailFlow" as I want to keep this project as a mini-ETL pipeline and facilitate my storytelling with data.

 This project simulates a small retail data processing workflow, where I worked on:
 1. Data ingestion,
 2. cleaning,
 3. enriching, and
-4. summarizing the sales data to produce a report that's more useful for business analysis.
+4. Summarising the sales data.

-**I. Project Summary:**
+**I. Project Overview:**
 A retail company receives daily sales transactions (in CSV) and product details (in JSON format).
 My task was to build a system that:

 - Reads and cleans the sales data
-- Normalizes and enriches it using product metadata
+- Normalises and enriches it using product metadata
 - Aggregates key metrics per category
 - Outputs a final report as a CSV